FlpCastilho/PyWordDetector/README.md

 #### Does this identify only whole words?

-By design the script will mark a positive if a word from the target text contains part of a word from the ```keywords.txt``` list, for example: if you put the word "pull" in your keywords the word "pulling" in the target text will be marked as a positive.
+By design, the script will mark a positive if a word from the target text contains part of a word from the ```keywords.txt``` list, for example: if you put the word "pull" in your keywords the word "pulling" in the target text will be marked as a positive.

 #### How do I set my keywords?